Tongva: Before the mission period

 Many lines of evidence suggest that the Tongva are descended from Uto-Aztecan-speaking peoples who originated in what is now Nevada, and moved southwest into coastal Southern California 3,500 years ago.
 According to a model proposed by archaeologist Mark Q. Sutton, these migrants either absorbed or pushed out the earlier Hokan-speaking inhabitants.
 By 500 AD, one source estimates the Tongva may have come to occupy all the lands now associated with them, although this is unclear and contested among scholars.

-In 1811, the priests of Mission San Gabriel recorded at least four languages; Kokomcar, Guiguitamcar, Corbonamga, and Sibanga.
+In 1811, the priests of Mission San Gabriel recorded at least four languages: Kokomcar, Guiguitamcar, Corbonamga, and Sibanga.
 During the same time, three languages were recorded in Mission San Fernando.

-Prior to Russian and Spanish colonization in what is now referred to California, the Tongva were primarily identified by their associated villages (Topanga, Cahuenga, Tujunga, Cucamonga, etc.) For example, individuals from Yaanga were known as Yaangavit among the people (in mission records, they were recorded as Yabit).
+Before Russian and Spanish colonization in what is now referred to California, the Tongva were primarily identified by their associated villages (Topanga, Cahuenga, Tujunga, Cucamonga, etc.) For example, individuals from Yaanga were known as Yaangavit among the people (in mission records, they were recorded as Yabit).
 The Tongva lived in as many as one hundred villages.
 One or two clans would usually constitute a village, which was the center of Tongva life.

 The Tongva spoke a language of the Uto-Aztecan family (the remote ancestors of the Tongva probably coalesced as a people in the Sonoran Desert, between perhaps 3,000 and 5,000 years ago).
 The diversity within the Takic group is "moderately deep"; rough estimates by comparative linguists place the breakup of common Takic into the Luiseño-Juaneño on one hand, and the Tongva-Serrano on the other, at about 2,000 years ago.
 (This is comparable to the differentiation of the Romance languages of Europe).
 The division of the Tongva/Serrano group into the separate Tongva and Serrano peoples is more recent, and may have been influenced by Spanish missionary activity.

-The majority of Tongva territory was located in what has been referred to as the Sonoran life zone, with rich ecological resources of acorn, pine nut, small game, and deer.
+The majority of Tongva territory was located in what has been referred to as the Sonoran life zone, with rich ecological resources, including acorns, pine nuts, small game, and deer.
 On the coast, shellfish, sea mammals, and fish were available.
-Prior to Christianization, the prevailing Tongva worldview was that humans were not the apex of creation, but were rather one strand in the web of life.
-Humans, along with plants, animals, and the land were in a reciprocal relationship of mutual respect and care, which is evident in their creation stories.
+Before Christianization, the prevailing Tongva worldview held that humans were not the apex of creation but rather one strand in the web of life.
+Humans, along with plants, animals, and the land, were in a reciprocal relationship of mutual respect and care, which is evident in their creation stories.
 The Tongva understand time as nonlinear and there is constant communication with ancestors.

-On October 7, 1542, an exploratory expedition led by Spanish explorer Juan Cabrillo reached Santa Catalina in the Channel Islands, where his ships were greeted by Tongva in a canoe.
+On October 7, 1542, an exploratory expedition led by Spanish explorer Juan Cabrillo reached Santa Catalina in the Channel Islands, where Tongva greeted his ships in a canoe.
 The following day, Cabrillo and his men, the first Europeans known to have interacted with the Gabrieleño people, entered a large bay on the mainland, which they named "Baya de los Fumos" ("Bay of Smokes") on account of the many smoke fires they saw there.
 This is commonly believed to be San Pedro Bay, near present-day San Pedro.